Hunt family murders: Manhunt

 The police appealed for the public's help in locating Clifford, warning that he was considered armed and dangerous and to call 999 rather than approach him.
 After leaving the Hunts' home, Clifford began driving towards his own house.
 He stopped at a lay-by in Ferny Hill, before parking up at Cook's Hole Road at 19:32 and going into nearby Lavender Hill Cemetery.
 He spent the night there, at some point creating a noose from rope and a tree branch; the weakness of both rope and branch meant "any attempt at suicide by hanging would have been improbable."

 Following a 22-hour manhunt mostly in the London Borough of Enfield, police found Clifford injured in the cemetery near his home in Enfield at around 18:00 on 10 July 2024.
 He shot himself in the chest when he saw armed police and a police dog approaching.
 Police recovered the crossbow and Clifford was initially treated for his injuries at the cemetery before being taken to the Royal London Hospital.

 Victims

 The victims were Carol Hunt, aged 61, and two of her daughters: Hannah Hunt, aged 28, and Louise Hunt, aged 25.
 Hannah was a beautician and Louise was a dog groomer.
-The women are survived by BBC racing commentator John Hunt, Carol's husband, and Amy, Carol and John's other daughter.
+The women are survived by BBC racing commentator John Hunt, Carol's husband and father to Hannah and Louise, and Amy, Carol and John's other daughter.
 The police had no previous contact with the family.

 According to information given in the coroner's inquest, Carol died from stab wounds, while Hannah and Louise died from being shot with a crossbow.
 Hannah was still alive, found in the main doorway, when the police arrived at the address.